-Miscellaneous provisions (continued)
+CONNECTICUT Program components (continued) community conducting an SSP shall submit a report evaluating the effectiveness of the program.
+Miscellaneous provisions § 21a-65 - provides that a manufacturer or wholesaler may sell hypodermic needles and syringes to an SSP.
+Hypodermic needles and syringes in a quantity of 10 or less without a prescription may be provided or sold at retail by an SSP.
 An SSP may apply to the Department of Consumer Protection for approval to provide access to not more than 10 hypodermic needles and syringes per transaction to program participants authorized by said department, through a secured machine with the use of a patient-specific access number, personalized magnetic strip card, or any technology that identifies an individual for the purpose of providing access to hypodermic needles and syringes.
 The secured machine shall prevent unauthorized access and be immobile.
 Any products provided by the machine shall provide information on access to treatment services to assist individuals obtaining products from the machine.
 A locked syringe disposal container to accept hypodermic needles and syringes that have been used shall be available as part of the secured machine or in the area around the machine.
-Only authorized personnel of such program may collect the used syringes for proper disposal.

-Recently proposed legislation
+Only authorized personnel of such program may collect the used syringes for proper disposal. § 21a-286 - includes definition of "secured machine," which means a device that: (1) restricts access to individuals participating in an SSP by utilizing a designated access number, personalized magnetic strip card, or any other technology to identify such individuals for the purpose of providing access; and (2) is registered with the department in a form and manner prescribed by the commissioner.
+Recently proposed legislation None.